Daily Camp Schedule

 6:30 Announcements After Supper announcements is when campers will find out what evening program will be and if any special clothing or equipment will be needed (a sock for Capture the Flag, for instance)

-9:30 Taps Announcements for the next day programs are made.
+9:00 Taps Announcements for the next day programs are made.
 Good nights are said then “Day is Done, Gone the Sun, From the Lake, From the Hills, From the Sky, All is Well, Safely Rest, God is Nigh, And Good Night.
 Campers go up to their cabins with their cabin counselors.
 Each cabin is given a turn at the shower house for wash up and showers.
+This is a great time for the cabin unit to sit with their cabin mates and staff and reflect on the day’s activities.